 The level of ‘discount’ is calculated by the insurance company based on life expectancy.

 Priya, aged 66, had £300,000 in her savings accounts.
-In a nutshell, he wanted to pass on these assets to her children.
+In a nutshell, she wanted to pass on these assets to her children.
 She placed these assets into a Discounted Gift Trust and chose to receive £12,000 a year.
+The income gave her peace of mind.
+Additionally, the discounted value meant part of her estate was no longer included in her inheritance tax calculations straight away.

 Why the discount matters